sindresorhus/got/readme.md

 ### Hooks

-When writing hooks you can refer to their types and keep interfaces consistent
+When writing hooks, you can refer to their types and keep interfaces consistent.

 ```ts
 import {BeforeRequestHook} from 'got';